Neural Field Thermal Tomography: A Differentiable Physics Framework for Non-Destructive Evaluation: Limitations and Future Work

-\textbf{Inference Latency and Test-Time Optimization.} Unlike end-to-end learning approaches (e.g., U-Net~\cite{ronneberger2015u}) that perform inference in milliseconds, NeFTY relies on test-time optimization.
-Recovering the diffusivity field for a single specimen requires approximately 10 minutes of iterative optimization on a high-end GPU.
-This computational cost, while tractable for NDE inspection where accuracy is paramount, currently limits the applicability of the method in high-throughput manufacturing lines requiring real-time feedback.
-Future work could explore amortized inference techniques, such as meta-learning or hypernetworks, to predict good initialization parameters for the neural field, thereby significantly reducing the number of optimization steps required for convergence.
+\textbf{Test-time optimization cost.} Unlike supervised feedforward inversion (e.g., U-Net) that runs in milliseconds, NeFTY relies on per-specimen test-time optimization.
+Recovering one specimen takes $\sim 10$ minutes on a single high-end GPU (Table~\ref{tab:training_benchmark}).
+This cost is acceptable for offline NDE inspection where accuracy is paramount but limits applicability in high-throughput manufacturing lines.
+Amortized-inference strategies, for example meta-learning or hypernetworks that predict a good initialization for the neural field, could substantially reduce the number of optimization steps and are a natural follow-up.

-\textbf{Numerical Stability and Defect Contrast.} As detailed in Appendix~\ref{appdx:sim_param}, we currently scale the defect-to-bulk diffusivity contrast to approximately 1:20 to maintain the condition number of the linear system.
-Realistic air voids can exhibit contrast ratios exceeding 1:1000.
-While our current results demonstrate that the method can resolve geometries despite this scaling, recovering the exact quantitative thermal properties of high-contrast voids remains challenging due to the vanishing gradients inside highly insulating regions.
-Future iterations of NeFTY could incorporate preconditioning techniques or multi-grid solvers within the differentiable loop to better handle stiff, high-contrast regimes.
+\textbf{Quantitative diffusivity under high contrast.} As discussed in Appendix~\ref{appdx:experimental_data}, we operate at a defect-to-bulk diffusivity contrast of $\sim 1\!:\!20$.
+At realistic air-to-solid ratios ($> 1\!:\!1000$), the linear system $\mathbf{A}(\alpha_\theta)$ becomes severely ill-conditioned and the iterative solver stalls.
+NeFTY recovers defect \emph{geometry} reliably in this regime (Section~\ref{ssec:synth}, Section~\ref{ssec:real}) but recovering the precise quantitative magnitude of $\alpha$ inside high-contrast voids remains hard because the diffusion time inside an insulator scales as $L^2 / \alpha$ and saturates for $\alpha \to 0$.
+Preconditioned or multi-grid solvers within the differentiable loop could extend NeFTY to the regime of stiff air voids.

-\textbf{Synthetic-to-Real Gap.} Our experiments are currently conducted on high-fidelity synthetic data generated by a distinct physics engine~\cite{holl2024bf} to avoid the inverse crime.
-While this validates the method's robustness to discretization shifts, real-world experimental data introduces additional complexities such as non-uniform surface emissivity, sensor noise patterns, and non-instantaneous flash heating pulses.
-Validating NeFTY on datasets collected in the real world is a critical priority for future development.
+\textbf{Lack of 3D real labels.} The real PVC datasets used in Section~\ref{ssec:real} provide only 2D defect masks and discrete defect depths from CAD; full 3D volumetric diffusivity ground truth is not available for any public NDT dataset, and obtaining it requires destructive testing or X-ray CT~\cite{garcea2018x}.
+We therefore evaluate real-world performance through projected 2D and 2.5D labels rather than direct volumetric error.
+Building a benchmark that pairs surface thermograms with volumetric diffusivity ground truth would constitute a significant standalone materials-science contribution and remains a future direction.